-- Procedure is performed to manage protracted anterior knee pain and/or mechanical symptoms attributed to the patellofemoral joint following a total knee replacement, during which patellar replacement was NOT performed at the time of the index knee replacement - ➤ Physical exam demonstrates BOTH of the following findings: - Intact, stable ligaments - ◆ Knee arc of motion (full extension to full flexion) greater than 90° - ➤ Symptoms include BOTH of the following: - Function-limiting pain at short distances (e.g., walking less than 1⁄4 mile, limiting activity to two city blocks, the equivalent to walking the length of a shopping mall) - ◆ Loss of knee function which interferes with the ability to carry out age-appropriate activities of daily living and/or demands of employment - ➤ Failure of at least three (3) months of provider-directed non-surgical management - Criteria exception: Provider-directed non-surgical management may be inappropriate.
-The medical record must clearly document why provider-directed nonsurgical management is not appropriate. - ◆ Note: It is incumbent on the surgeon to preoperatively optimize reasonably modifiable medical and behavioral health comorbidities.
+- Procedure is performed to manage protracted anterior knee pain and/or mechanical symptoms attributed to the patellofemoral joint following a total knee replacement, during which patellar replacement was NOT performed at the time of the index knee replacement - > Physical exam demonstrates BOTH of the following findings: - Intact, stable ligaments - Knee arc of motion (full extension to full flexion) greater than 90° - > Symptoms include BOTH of the following: - Function-limiting pain at short distances (e.g., walking less than 1⁄4 mile, limiting activity to two city blocks, the equivalent to walking the length of a shopping mall) - Loss of knee function which interferes with the ability to carry out age-appropriate activities of daily living and/or demands of employment - Failure of provider-directed non-surgical management for at least three (3) months duration - Criteria exception: Provider-directed non-surgical management may be inappropriate.
+The medical record must clearly document why provider-directed non-surgical management is not appropriate. - Note: It is incumbent on the surgeon to preoperatively optimize reasonably modifiable medical and behavioral health comorbidities.